Dynamic Longest Common Substring in Polylogarithmic Time: Introduction

 \section{Introduction}

 The well-known longest common substring (LCS) problem, formally stated below, was conjectured by Knuth to require $\Omega(n \log n)$ time.
 However, in his seminal paper that introduced suffix trees, Weiner showed how to solve it in linear time (for constant alphabets)~\cite{DBLP:conf/focs/Weiner73}.
-Since then, many different versions of this classical question were considered, such as obtaining a tradeoff between the time and the working space~\cite{DBLP:conf/cpm/StarikovskayaV13,DBLP:conf/esa/KociumakaSV14}, or computing an approximate LCS under either the Hamming or the edit distance (see~\cite{DBLP:journals/jcb/ThankachanAA16,DBLP:conf/cpm/Charalampopoulos18,DBLP:journals/corr/abs-1712-08573} and references therein), to name a few.
+For polynomially-bounded integer alphabets, the linear-time construction of suffix trees by Farach yielded an $\cO(n)$-time algorithm~\cite{DBLP:conf/focs/Farach97}.
+A faster algorithm can be achieved in the word RAM model of computation when the alphabet is small~\cite{DBLP:conf/esa/Charalampopoulos21}.
+Recently, the quantum computational complexity of the LCS problem was settled to be at most a polylogarithmic factor away from $n^{2/3}$~\cite{DBLP:conf/innovations/GallS22,DBLP:conf/soda/AkmalJ22,DBLP:journals/corr/abs-2211-15945}.
+Further, many different versions of this classical question have been considered, such as obtaining a tradeoff between the time and the working space~\cite{DBLP:conf/cpm/StarikovskayaV13,DBLP:conf/esa/KociumakaSV14,DBLP:conf/cpm/Nun0KK20,DBLP:conf/cpm/BathieCS24}, or computing an approximate LCS under either the Hamming or the edit distance (see~\cite{DBLP:journals/jcb/ThankachanAA16,DBLP:conf/cpm/Charalampopoulos18,DBLP:journals/corr/abs-1712-08573,DBLP:conf/esa/Charalampopoulos21} and references therein).

 \genproblem{\textsc{Longest Common Substring}} {Two strings $S$ and $T$ of length at most $n$ over an alphabet $\Sigma$.} {A longest substring $X$ of $S$ that is a substring of $T$.}